masfaraud/design3d/README.md

 ## Description

-design3d is a python volume modeler used as a CAD platform.
+design3d is a python 3d design package enabling CAD automations.
 With it, you can easily create 3D models from python code.
 Check the examples to see what you can do with this library.
 A hard fork of the discontinued volmdlr project.